Area chart widgets

 What data do I need for this widget?

-If the source query groups events, it must also contain an aggregated value for each group (such as a count, average, maximum, mean, and so on).
+If the source query groups events, it must also contain an aggregated value for each group (count, average, maximum, mean, etc.).

 If the source query does not group events, you will have to choose the metric to use for the y-axis.
 This is done in the widget's visual settings.